-I’Ll Be honest: We had no idea what to see and do in the Philippines for 21 days.
+I’ll Be honest: We had no idea what to see and do in the Philippines for 21 days.
 For years I have admired photos of their paradises, I was at the top of my bucketlist and I knew that at some point I would get to travel to their postcard beaches.
 However, he was unaware of his infrastructure problems and his tedious distances.
 And What to say about the itinerary: With so many islands, it becomes extremely difficult to choose what to visit.

-21-day Itinerary in Philippines
+3 Week Itinerary in Philippines

-Although I usually travel for free, this trip to the Philippines has been the least prepared in history.
+This trip to the Philippines has been the least prepared in history.
 At least, mine.
 We Bought tickets for the Madrid-Paris-Shanghai-Manila route with just a couple of weeks in advance and moments before the first flight we decided to book one more flight from Manila to Cebu, guided by the weather forecast.
 And traveling in August to the Philippines requires cautiously choosing which places to visit.
 Our route has not been the best, but that is why I will share with you my experience, advice and what things we would have changed, so that when you design your itinerary you can compare and make the pertinent decisions.
 The photos that appear in this post belong to our Instagram accounts and were published during the trip.

 - Click here to get online resources to help you prepare your trip to the Philippines.

-First stage: Arrival in the Philippines and BANTAYAN
+Arrival in the Philippines and BANTAYAN

 Day 1: From Manila to Bantayan